slusarz/dovecot-documentation/source/settings/core.rst

      This provides the best performance, but risks losing recently saved emails in case of a crash with most mailbox formats.

-     With :ref:`obox <obox_settings>`, this option is recommended to be used because it affects only the local metacache operations.
-If a server crashes, the existing metacache is treated as potentially corrupted and isn't used.

 .. dovecot_core:setting:: mail_full_filesystem_access
    :default: no